Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 The best days for a doctor's appointment are Tuesday, Wednesday, and Thursday.
 The worst days for a routine doctor's appointment are Mondays and Fridays.
 Doctors' offices are filled on Mondays with patients who got sick over the last weekend.
 People visit the doctor on Fridays so they will feel better over the upcoming weekend.

 The best time to call your doctor's office with a question is between 9 a.m. and noon, or between 1 and 4 p.m.
 The worst time to call with a question is the first thing in the morning or late in the day.

 Everybody cannot get an early morning appointment.
 If you can't be one of the first patients on the doctor's schedule for the day, change to another day when you can be.
-If that doesn't work try to get the first appointment after lunchtime.
-At all cost, try to never schedule an appointment at the end of the day.
+If that doesn't work, try to get the first appointment after lunchtime.
+At all costs, try to avoid an appointment at the end of the day.

 It is so much more convenient to have an early morning appointment if you are seeing the doctor for a medical issue that prevents you from eating until the visit is over.
 No one wants to delay eating until 2 or 3 p.m.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Richard AA from currently in china on May 21, 2019: